Katherine Barrett and Richard Greene

 They have helped found two organizations: GovPerformance and the State Government Workforce Project.

 Barrett and Greene have served in an advisory capacity to many organizations including the National League of Cities, the Urban Institute, the Governmental Accounting Standards Board; the Association of Government Accountants; the National Association of State Chief Administrators Offices, the Center for a Better South and others.

-They have demonstrated expertise in government management generally, tax systems, state budgeting, health management and policy, pensions, human resources, infrastructure, contracting and notably, performance measurement.
+They have demonstrated expertise in government management generally, procurement, human resources and the public sector workforce, tax systems, state budgeting, health management and policy, pensions, infrastructure, contracting and notably, performance management.
 "Erudite, articulate and always interesting, I always learn something from their commentary," says John Cape, former New York State budget director.

 In addition, they have co-written five books and have written extensively about Walt Disney, Their work about Disney includes two biographies, a television documentary, a CD-Rom based documentary and a website.

 The other, and most significant, result of their collaboration: two children, Benjamin and Sandra.